John Cutt: Life in Portsmouth

-Cutt was born in Wales, emigrated to the colonies in 1646, and became a successful merchant and mill owner in Portsmouth, New Hampshire.
+Cutt was born in Wales, emigrated to New England in 1646 with his two brothers, Richard and Robert, and sister Anne during the Great Migration.
+He became a successful merchant and mill owner in Portsmouth, New Hampshire.
 He was married to Hannah Starr, daughter of Dr. Comfort Starr of Boston, a founder of Harvard College and a surgeon who emigrated from Ashford, Kent, England.
 Starr is buried in King's Chapel Burying Ground, Boston.